binmishr/How-to-Report-the-Distribution-of-Attributes-per-Cluster/README.md

 # How-to-Report-the-Distribution-of-Attributes-per-Cluster

+The details of the codeset and plots are included in the attached Adobe Acrobat reader (.pdf) file in this repository.
+You need to download the same to view the contents.
+There are referrals to other contents in BLUE colour also to follow.

 Let’s say that you have applied your Clustering algorithm and you would like to report the distribution of the categorical variables per cluster in a “tidy” report.
 Below you can see a suggestion of how you can do it in R.
 Generate the Data